 Your seasons will change and that will cause what times of the day you have more time and what your priorities are will change.
 If your kid is on 3 different travel ball teams, I can bet you’re not cooking at home that much.
 You’re probably eating out a lot.
 I’m not saying that’s a bad thing, I’m just saying your life changes and your routines should change with it.

 If you have to change your routines for whatever reason (even temporarily because you woke up late) don’t get your panties in a wad and think you’re a failure.
 You’re not a failure.
 Routines are meant to change and work WITH you and not AGAINST you.
 Just go with the flow and adjust as needed.

-If you are looking to make your mornings a lot less chaotic, pick up our 30 Minutes to a More Successful Morning Checklist.
+If you are looking to make your mornings a lot less chaotic, pick up our No-Rush Morning Checklist.
 It will help you prepare for a successful morning by just following the 30-minute checklist before bed.
 It is a small change that packs a big punch.
 For every 1 minute you spend planning, you save 10 minutes in executing.
 This checklist will help you save a ton of time and chaos in the mornings.
-Grab the free checklist HERE or by using the sign-up box below.
-The best part- it’s FREE!!
+Grab the free checklist HERE.
+The best part- it's FREE!!